luhrts/monitoring/monitoring_monitors_system/README.md

 	  frequency: 1   #Publish and calculation frequency

 * **ping-monitor**:  A pure python ping implementation using raw socket.
-Note that ICMP messages can only be sent from processes running as root. **Does not connect to GUI.**
+Note that ICMP messages can only be sent from processes running as root.**Does not connect to GUI.** use it by :